 I get the same error message.
 I’m able to open pdf‘s that are saved to my hard drive, but not directly from the internet. […]

-when i use ie and view report (pdf) from browser it shown error
+when I use IE and view report (pdf) from browser it showed error

 Fixing this issue requires a few Acrobat Reader or browser tweaks.
 We came up with a series of solutions that should help you to fix this problem.